Scooletz/Presentations/Performance/content.md

 - as always measure first
 - apply for libs/frameworks/shared
-- lower gains in higher levels
+- low level gains make a difference for the performance of the whole

 ???